puppetlabs/puppet-docs/source/puppet/4.4/reference/types/user.md

 _(**Property:** This attribute represents concrete state on the target system.)_

 The user's password, in whatever encrypted format the local system requires.
+Consult your operating system's documentation for acceptable password encryption formats and requirements.

-* Most modern Unix-like systems use salted SHA1 password hashes.
-You can use Puppet's built-in `sha1` function to generate a hash from a password.
+* Mac OS X 10.5 and 10.6, and some older Linux distributions, use salted SHA1 hashes.
+You can use Puppet's built-in `sha1` function to generate a salted SHA1 hash from a password.
-* Mac OS X 10.5 and 10.6 also use salted SHA1 hashes.
-* Mac OS X 10.7 (Lion) uses salted SHA512 hashes.
-The Puppet Labs [stdlib][] module contains a `str2saltedsha512` function which can generate password hashes for Lion.
+* Mac OS X 10.7 (Lion), and many recent Linux distributions, use salted SHA512 hashes.
+The Puppet Labs [stdlib][] module contains a `str2saltedsha512` function which can generate password hashes for these operating systems.
-* Mac OS X 10.8 and higher use salted SHA512 PBKDF2 hashes.
-When
-  managing passwords on these systems the salt and iterations properties need to be specified as well as the password.
+* OS X 10.8 and higher use salted SHA512 PBKDF2 hashes.
+When managing passwords on these systems, the `salt` and `iterations` attributes need to be specified as well as the password.
 * Windows passwords can only be managed in cleartext, as there is no Windows API for setting the password hash.

 [stdlib]: https://github.com/puppetlabs/puppetlabs-stdlib/

-Be sure to enclose any value that includes a dollar sign ($) in single quotes (') to avoid accidental variable interpolation.
+Enclose any value that includes a dollar sign ($) in single quotes (') to avoid accidental variable interpolation.